polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 ## Course 2: Custom and Distributed training with Tensorflow

 #### Week 1: Differentiation and Gradients
+This week, you will get a detailed look at the fundamental building blocks of TensorFlow - tensor objects.
+For example, you will be able to describe the difference between eager mode and graph mode in TensorFlow, and explain why eager mode is very user friendly for you as a developer.
+You will also use TensorFlow tools to calculate gradients so that you don’t have to look for your old calculus textbooks next time you need to get a gradient!

+Learning Objectives:
+-Use various TensorFlow functions to create tensor objects -Describe the difference between graph-based execution and eager execution in TensorFlow -Use TensorFlow’s GradientTape to calculate derivatives of loss functions

 Reference: CNN for visual recognition https://cs231n.github.io/neural-networks-3/#summary